daggubatirao/drao-nd00333-capstone/starter_file/README.md

 I have downloaded the CSV file from Kaggle and uploaded into my repository.
 Everytime notebook runs, it checks if the data available in the workspace and uploads the file to datastore if the data doesn't exist in the workspace.

 ## Automated ML
 Azure Maching Learning support automatic training and comparison of maching learning models using AutoML.
 To Run AutoML, an AutoMLConfig object needs to be created with paramteres such as dataset, training cluster, machine learning task, target column and metric to evaluate the algorithm.
+In this project, we used the following AutoML settings.
+- experiment_timeout_hours: The time limit in hours for the experiement.
+In this experiment, I have used 2 hours
+- max_concurrent_iterations: maximum number of iterations that will be executed in parallel.
+In this experiment, i have used 10.
+- primary_metric: Metric to be used to optimize for model selection. the best-run model will be choosen based on this metric.
+Accuracy is common metric for classification problems.
+In this experiment, i have used AUC_Weighted as the primary metric.
+- enable_early_stopping: enable early termination if the score is not improving in the short term
+- featurization: Indicator for whether featurization step should be done automatically or not, or whether customized featurization should be used.
+In this project, I have used 'auto'
 The following code snippet shows the parameters of the automl configutation.
 ![AutoML Code](azureml3_automl_settings.png)

 The AutoMLconfig object is then submitted to an experiment, which runs AutoML on the specified data.
 The following picture shows the run settings of the AutoML run.
 ![AutoML RunSettings](azureml3_automl_runsettings.png)